The Day of the Dolphin: Production

 The novel was translated into English by Helen Weaver and published in the US in 1969 under the title The Day of the Dolphin.

 The film version was originally going to be directed by Roman Polanski for United Artists in 1969, with Polanski writing the script.
-However, while Polanski was in London, England, looking for filming locations in August 1969, his pregnant wife, the actress Sharon Tate, was murdered in their Beverly Hills home by disciples of Charles Manson.
+However, while Polanski was in London, England, scouting locations in August 1969, his pregnant wife, the actress Sharon Tate, was murdered in their Beverly Hills home by disciples of Charles Manson.
 Polanski returned to the United States and abandoned the project.

-The following year it was announced Franklin Schaffner would make the movie for the Mirisch Corporation.
+The following year, it was announced that Franklin Schaffner would make the movie for the Mirisch Corporation.
 These plans were frustrated and Joseph Levine ended up buying the project from United Artists for Mike Nichols.

 Scott was paid $750,000 for his role.

 The film was mostly shot on Abaco Island in The Bahamas.
 Production was extremely difficult.
 Scott allegedly held up production for three days at the start of the shoot.
 Nichols later described it as the toughest shoot he had done to date.